 The Leadership is committed to offering pastoral care, working with statutory agencies as appropriate, and support to all those who have been affected by abuse who have contact with or are part of the place of worship / organisation.

-The prayer ministry team in the church are able to offer support to those affected by abuse.
+The prayer ministry team in the church can offer support to those affected by abuse.
 Section 2: Signs and Symptoms

-Recognising and responding appropriately to an allegation or suspicion of abuse
+Section 2: Recognising signs and symptoms of abuse and responding appropriately to an allegation or suspicion of abuse